China "black jails" prompt fears of wider security crackdown

 "In the long run, it will be very difficult for the Chinese government to put that genie back in the bottle," she said.

-Ai said this week he was agonizing over whether to pay a 15 million yuan ($2.4 million) bill for alleged tax evasion and tacitly admit guilt, or to fight the charge and possibly risk detention again.
+Ai said this week he was agonising over whether to pay a 15 million yuan $2.4 million (1.5 million pounds) bill for alleged tax evasion and tacitly admit guilt, or to fight the charge and possibly risk detention again.

 Supporters of Ai, whose 81-day secret detention earlier this year sparked an international outcry, have said the tax case is part of Beijing's efforts to muzzle dissent.